 Paris itinerary for five days

-For the fifth day, head to Disneyland.
+For the fifth day, head to Disneyland, one of the best activities in Paris to enjoy with kids.
 Celebrate and rejoice in one of Europe’s biggest theme parks for a whole day.
 There are amazing rides and movie inspired sets within the park to keep you busy.
 There is a great collection of restaurants within the park and there is absolutely no need to step out for anything.
 It is a dreamland with Paris and a great place to make memories.

 Visiting Disneyland with little kids can be a challenge, so read up before you head there with your young family.
 This blog from Battle Mum details everything you need to know about Disneyland in Paris.